MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

  -s | --silent | Perform a silent, unattended install.
  -u | --unattended | Perform an unattended install.
  -h | --help | Print this help text.

-For a standard unattended install, run the following script:

-	./install.sh –a –s

 ## Learn More